ManagedKube/kubernetes-ops/terraform-environments/aws/terragrunt-dev/progress.md

 module and a primitive like an int/map/etc.  This kubernetes-ops module you are using is like a "function" that takes those primitives and adds other stuff to it to make it easier for the end user to use for this specific use case.

+PR for testing out using that updated module: https://github.com/ManagedKube/kubernetes-ops/pull/323
+* Looks good!
+* Auth is working as well for the user that created the cluster and my local user

 # 100-cert-manager